-A wide range of common law and commercial work, with particular specialisms in construction, commercial contracts, insurance and reinsurance, personal injury, health and safety, product liability, professional negligence and clinical negligence.
+We undertake a range of common law and commercial work, with particular specialisms in personal injury, clinical negligence, construction, commercial contracts, insurance and reinsurance, health and safety, product liability and professional negligence.

 We look for a first or upper second-class honours degree, not necessarily in law.
 We will be looking for motivation, dedication and intelligence which are the hallmarks of a first-class barrister and a flair for the oral and written presentation of complex legal arguments.
 We also look for well-rounded individuals with a range of extra-curricular experience.
 You will be expected to work hard and to show strong commitment to your work, but in a friendly and relaxed chambers environment.
 We support equality and diversity in chambers and welcome applications from all qualified applicants.